Advanced

 Designing your section cadence

 Each desk gets one recipe page.
 Pick the layout that fits the desk's editorial shape — a long briefing queue gets #home-briefing-carousel, a markets desk with one lead gets #home-asymmetric-lead-list, an opinion section gets #home-opinion-hedcut.
-You don't have to use all seven; pick the ones that match your sections.
+You don't have to use all nine; pick the ones that match your sections.

 A typical setup:

-• Lead investigation / day's biggest story#home-feature-package
+• Lead investigation / day's biggest story#home-feature-package (or #home-feature-rail when the four supporting stories should read as equals)

 • Markets / Politics desk#home-asymmetric-lead-list